appstract/laravel-tracer/README.md

 ## Basic Usage

 In your .env file, if APP_DEBUG is set to 'true' you see the paths of all the blade files that are loaded into your templates.
+To remove the paths simply set APP_DEBUG to false.